TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 15/Leviticus 15.7.md

 ---

-And he that toucheth the flesh of him that hath the issue shall wash his clothes, and bathe himself in water, and be unclean until the even.
+"'He who touches the body of him who has the discharge shall wash his clothes, and bathe himself in water, and be unclean until the evening.